 Bick works with school boards in all areas, including contractual issues, employment and evaluation of superintendents, parliamentary procedure, and intra-board and board-superintendent conflict.
 He works especially in the areas of procurement, school construction, budget, taxation, charter schools, and school district-county government issues such as fiscal autonomy and property taxes.
 He has been deeply involved in advising school districts on the effect of economic development legislation on school district finance and taxation, including tax increment financing by cities and counties, multi-county industrial and business parks, and fees in lieu of taxes.
 Bick has worked extensively with school business officials to develop the comprehensive education finance reform proposal known as SCJET.

 Bick is a graduate of Spartanburg School District Seven Schools.
 He is married and has three children, who graduated from schools in Richland County School District One.
 His wife is a semi-retired educational audiologist.
-They have five grandchildren.
+They have six grandchildren.